MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-before-you-get-started.md

 ---

-# Before you get started with App Service on Azure Stack
+# Prerequisites for deploying App Service on Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*